 A SourceLocation value indicates a location in a source code artifact.
-A SourceLocation is a sequence of one or more integer values separated by colon (':') characters.
+A SourceLocation starts with either "Text:" or "Tree:", followed by a sequence of one or more integer values separated by colon (':') characters.

-For text-based source languages, a SourceLocation will have either 1 or 2 integer values, where the first value indicates a line number (1 being the first line in the source file), and the (optional) second value indicates a character position within the identified line (1 being the position of the first character in the line.)
+For text-based source languages, a SourceLocation starts with "Text:", which will be followed by either 1 or 2 integer values, where the first value indicates a line number (1 being the first line in the source file), and the (optional) second value indicates a character position within the identified line (1 being the position of the first character in the line.)
 For example, the SourceLocation would indicate line 13 of a source file, and the SourceLocation would indicate the sixth character of line 13 of a source file.